Country Guide · 12 min read

 What background color is required for Indian passport photos?

-Indian passport photos require a plain white or off-white background.
-Colored backgrounds will be rejected.
+Indian passport photos require a plain white background.
+Off-white, cream, or shaded backgrounds will be rejected under the new ICAO standard.

 How many passport photos do I need for Indian passport application?